Meet our Team

 Her brand, Brooklyn Royalty, was founded in 2006 + always Made in NYC, is inspired by the fiercely independent spirit and highly individual aesthetic of King’s County residents.
 A professional apparel + graphic designer with previous experience at Marc by Marc Jacobs, Triple Five Soul, Rugby by Ralph Lauren, Tommy Hilfiger and Banana Republic, Bob combines timeless design principles, premium materials and hand-printed graphics to create garments that are meant to look and wear better over time.

-Rob Sanchez is an adjunct serial entrepreneur has started four different companies and worked for two additional startups.
+Rob Sanchez is a serial entrepreneur who has started four different companies and worked for two additional startups.
 In his last company, Fashioning Our Industry, Rob began a fashion focused pitch event, resulting in the successful funding of two companies.
-Rob is a J.D. candidate at Fordham Law School and is focused on Business Law, Fashion Law, and Entrepreneurial Law.
+Rob is an adjunct professor & J.D. graduate from Fordham Law School, where he focused on Business Law, Fashion Law, and Entrepreneurial Law.
 While at Fordham, he worked for the New York Angels, evaluating over 25 companies, performing due diligence on five private deals, and participating in over $5,000,000 in raised funds.
 His undergraduate degree was from Yale University.

 Born and raised in Elkton, Tennessee, Margaret attended Middle Tennessee State University and obtained a B.S. in Textiles, Merchandising and Design.
 Active for years in the Middle Tennessee fashion scene, and with several years of experience working in a costume shop, she moved to NYC in 2011 and landed a job in the pattern room at Haute Hippie.
 During the time she worked at HH she also freelanced for brands such as Julianna Bass, Peter Som, Bow & Drape and Vaunt & Sol.
 She comes with drive and ambition to create quality garments with a superior fit for everyone who works with Manufacture New York.